abhijite-bd/Software-Engineering/readme.md

 ## Introduction
 "Academic Assistant" software is designed to support students, teachers, and administrators in an academic environment.
 It typically includes features such as assignment and grade management, communication tools, course scheduling, resource repositories, attendance tracking, personalized dashboards, and secure user authentication.
 The software aims to enhance collaboration, streamline administrative tasks, and provide insights through reporting and analytics.
 The specific functionalities may vary, and users can expect a user-friendly interface accessible on various devices.

-## Key features and Functionalities:
+## Key Features and Functionalities:
 ![feat](https://github.com/abhijite-bd/Software-Engineering/assets/72153723/20034a52-77cb-4aab-a8fc-60931af1b7f0)
 ### 1. User Roles:
 #### Students: